• Skip to primary navigation

 Ingredients

-• ⅓ cup fresh corn kernels cut from the cob
+• ⅓ cup fresh corn kernels cut from a cob

 • ¼ cup shredded mozzarella cheese plus a little more for topping at the end